 Join Canadian Club Toronto on October 1st when industry giants Sabrina Geremia (VP and Country Manager, Google Canada) and Gillian Riley (President and CEO, Tangerine Bank and Executive Sponsor of The Scotiabank Women Initiative) provide their valuable insight and tools for women in tech with tips and strategies for navigating startups and preparing for VC funding pitches.
+This discussion will be moderated by Arati Sharma (Director of Product Marketing, Shopify).

 You will receive the event link on the morning of the event.